 If you fear that you might not treat the orphans (under your guardianship) justly, then marry the women you like: two, or three, or four.
 If you fear that you will not be able to treat them justly, then marry (only) one, or marry from among those (captives) under your control.
 This will make it more likely that you will avoid injustice.”
 (An-Nisa/ The Women 4:2-3)

-Keeping this in mind, let us proceed to a verse about the legal share of bride in marriage.
-According to the Quran, a legal right of a woman that automatically arises upon marriage is the right of receiving “mehr”, which may be some property or money received directly by the wife.
+According to the Quran, a legal right of a woman that automatically arises upon marriage is the right to receive “mehr”, which may be some property or money received directly by the wife.
 The husband must give “mehr” in the way and amount it is settled between the spouses during the act of wedding:

 وَآَتُوا النِّسَاءَ صَدُقَاتِهِنَّ نِحْلَةً فَإِنْ طِبْنَ لَكُمْ عَنْ شَيْءٍ مِنْهُ نَفْسًا فَكُلُوهُ هَنِيئًا مَرِيئًا